-Our net revenue is primarily denominated in U.S. dollars, with some denominated in foreign currencies, and a portion of our operating expenses are incurred outside the United States, denominated in foreign currencies.
-Accordingly, our results of operations are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British pound, Chinese yuan, Japanese yen, and euro.
-Additionally, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our consolidated statements of operations.
-As the impact of foreign currency exchange rates has not been material to our historical results of operations, we have not entered into derivative or hedging transactions, but we may do so in the future if our exposure to foreign currency becomes more significant.
-As of December 31, 2021, a hypothetical 10% change in the relative value of the U.S. dollar to other currencies would not have had a material effect on our results of operations.
+Our consolidated financial statements are presented in U.S. dollars and the functional currency of our international subsidiaries is generally the applicable local currency.
+Accordingly, our results of operations are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Chinese yuan, British pound, Japanese yen, euro, Korean won, and Vietnamese dong.
+Fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our consolidated statements of operations and comprehensive loss.
+Although we have not historically entered into derivative or hedging transactions, given the recent unfavorable foreign exchange rates and its impact to our revenue, we may do so in the future if our exposure to foreign currency becomes more significant.
+As of December 31, 2022, a hypothetical 10% change in the relative value of the U.S. dollar to other currencies would not have had a material effect on our results of operations.